-The National Eligibility cum Entrance Test 2018 which will be conducted in the month of May is facing many controversies that has captured the attention of the entire country.
+The National Eligibility cum Entrance Test 2018 which will be conducted in the month of May is facing many controversies that have captured the attention of the entire country.

 Right from fulfilling the dreams of medical aspirants or being the most controversial medical exam in the country, NEET has always topped the list.

 Although, the exam conducting body, CBSE, always tries to ensure fair selection with minimal problems.
 But as per now, NEET Exam has turned out to be a nightmare for many students.
 The reason being the exam has been surrounded by countless NEET 2018 Controversies over the decades.

 This year a group of students challenged MCI’s Decision of debarring overage students from NEET Exam.
 SC has given interim relief to candidates and ruled out the age constraint as well.